-Anaesthetics can lead to hair loss after a surgery, even though they are rarely recognised as culprits since hair loss becomes visible only several weeks to several months after anaesthesia.
+Anaesthesia can lead to hair loss after surgery, even though it’s rarely recognised as the culprit because hair loss only becomes visible several weeks to several months after the operation.

 It is also believed that the chances of developing telogen effluvium after anaesthesia will depend on the type of anaesthetic used.
 However, no conclusive research has been done to back this up.

 Analgesia and sedation put a lot of strain on the body.
 Such physical stress may induce hair loss in the following ways:

 Such stress-induced hair loss is known as telogen effluvium.
 It is usually a temporary condition that does not require a targeted treatment plan.
 Nevertheless, the side effects can be managed with some medications, balanced nutrition and proper hair care.

 Are you looking for the solution to your hair loss?
 Talk to our friendly team who can provide you with advice and answer any questions you have.
 Get your free non-binding hair analysis today!

 Take the first step to benefit from Dr. Baliwi and Elithair’s expertise for a successful and affordable hair transplant in Turkey!

 Ask now for a free, non-binding hair analysis.
 Our experts are at your disposal 24/7!